 This document contains four sections and appendixes.
 The current section is an overview of the SRS and system.
 Section two provides general descriptions of the system, functionality, constraints and operating environment.
 Section three provides specific requirements and details for the interfaces along with behavior and functional requirements.
 Section four specifies the non-functional requirements such as performance and security.

 1.4 Definitions, Acronyms and Abbreviations

+PII – Personally Identifiable Information

 POFIS – Presidents of Future Industry Standards

+Pre-Reqs – Prerequisites

 SRS – Software Requirements Specification